mahsankhan/caring-triceratops/src/pages/index.md

     text: Send us your query to start your Blockchain journey!
     title: Get in touch
     type: contact
+  - type: intro
+    title: Global Reach
+    section_id: intro
+    background_style: style1
+    component: Intro
+    subtitle: >-
+      We are making all possible and we have a global reach through our business partners.
 menus:
   main:
     title: Home